mvdutta/weight-tracking-client/README.md

 >In a health care setting, unintentional weight loss is associated with adverse clinical outcomes and decline, especially in the elderly.
 Therefore, it is an important quality indicator for long term care and some skilled nursing/rehab facilities.
 Although the facility’s registered dietitian (RD) is commonly responsible for this quality indicator, interventions to prevent or treat weight loss are often multifaceted and require an interdisciplinary approach.

 >WeightTracker is a full-stack application I created as my final capstone project for Nashville Software School.
-The app is designed to be used in conjuntion with a facility's EMR to allow the RD to obtain patient weights timely and systematically.
+The app is designed to be used in conjunction with a facility's EMR to allow the RD to obtain patient weights timely and systematically.
 It is also designed to identify patients at risk, display weight trends over time, and allow fast and efficient communication between disciplines.

 >To demonstrate this application, a fictitious rehab and long term care facility called Gaffney Scranton Rehab and Healing (GSHR) was created.
 Users of WeightTracker include trained Certified Nursing Assistants (CNAs), RDs, Registered Nurses(RNs) and Licensed Practical Nurses (LPNs), Nurse Practitioners(NPs), and MDs.